cdl-geneseo/critical-digital-practices/mod-4/attributes-links-images.md

 There are a number of ways to find CC-licensed images.
 Some photo-sharing websites, such as [Flickr](https://www.flickr.com/), enable you to filter your image searches so that only CC-licensed images show up in your search results.

 Both [Google](https://google.com) and the privacy-oriented [Duck Duck Go](https://duckduckgo.com) will enable you to filter you search-engine image results.
 After entering your search term, look for a tab labeled "Images" above the search results.
 Click that, then look for a dropdown to choose among license types.
 (Google doesn't show this dropdown till you click their "Tools" button.)

+You can also find hundreds of millions of CC-licensed and public domain creative works&mdash;audio as well as visual&mdash;on the [Openverse](https://openverse.org/) website, a project of the open source web content management organization [WordPress](https://wordpress.org).

 Keep in mind that finding CC-licensed images through a search engine (rather than through a photo-sharing site) isn't 100% reliable.
 Always be sure to go to the web page that's the source of the image and verify there that the image is CC-licensed.